MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/roadmap-to-modern-management.md

 We highly recommend testing out Monthly Enterprise Channel.
 There are two common ways you can switch devices over without the need for a reinstall:

 - The recommended way to switch your devices to Monthly Enterprise Channel is to use the **Switch device update channel** capability of the [inventory](../admincenter/cloud-update.md#inventory) in the [Microsoft 365 Apps admin center](https://config.office.com).
-Simply select the devices you want to move to Monthly Enterprise Channel and confirm the move.
+Select the devices you want to move to Monthly Enterprise Channel and confirm the move.
 YOu can also use Microsoft Entry ID groups containing devices and/or users.
-The devices will perform the channel change within roughly 24 hours.
+The devices perform the channel change within roughly 24 hours.
 - You can switch managed devices to Monthly Enterprise Channel by using existing management tools.
 If you're using Microsoft Intune, review this [guidance](../updates/change-update-channels.md#change-the-update-channel-with-microsoft-intune-administrative-templates).
 For environments with Microsoft Configuration Manager, we recommend reviewing our best practices on how to [prepare your environment for multi-channel management](build-dynamic-lean-configuration-manager.md) and perform the [actual switch to Monthly Enterprise Channel using Configuration Manager](switch-to-monthly-enterprise-channel.md).
 If you aren't using Configuration Manager, you can adapt the [generic change update channel guidance](../updates/change-update-channels.md).
 - For unmanaged devices, you can [change the default channel in the Microsoft 365 admin center](../updates/overview-update-channels.md#microsoft-365-admin-center).
-This will convert existing, unmanaged installation to the selected channel.
+Unmanaged installations will switch to the set channel.

 ## Prepare your network to receive updates from the internet